dani/patrix/README.md

   * --topic: set the topic of a room.
 Valid for create-room and modify-room
   * --alias: set an alias for a room.
 Valid for create-room and modify-room
   * --join_rules: change joining rules.
 Can be either public (anyone can join the room) or invite (you must be invited to join the room)
+  * --perm: set power levels on the room.
+Can be specified several times.
+See examples
+  * --perm_user: set user levels on the room.
+Can be specified several times.
+See examples
+  * --perm_event: set power levels requires to send specific state events.
+Can be specified several times.
+See examples
+  * --perm_reset: the default behavior of the various --perm args is to add or override specific permissions without changing the others already existing permission.
+If this flag is set, the previous permissions will be removed, and the one specified with the --perm arg will be applied.
+The only exception is for user power levels which are at least as high as the operator (including the operator).
+These user power levels will be kept even is --perm-reset is set
   * --federation: Enable the federation when creating a room.
 Default is enabled.
 Can be turned of with --no-federation
   * --action: what to do.
 Valid actions are
     * send-msg (default): send the text message